-At the reporting date, the exposure to equity securities at fair value listed on the Saudi Stock Exchange was SR 582.4 million.
-Given that the changes in fair values of the equity investments held are strongly positively correlated with changes of the Saudi Stock Exchange market index, the Group has determined that a decrease of 20% on the Saudi Stock Exchange market index could have an impact of approximately SR 116.5 million on the other comprehensive income or equity attributable to the Group, depending on whether the decline is significant or prolonged.
+At the reporting date, the exposure to equity securities at fair value listed on the Saudi Stock Exchange was SR 582.2 million.
+Given that the changes in fair values of the equity investments held are strongly positively correlated with changes of the Saudi Stock Exchange market index, the Group has determined that a decrease of 20% on the Saudi Stock Exchange market index could have an impact of approximately SR 116.4 million on the other comprehensive income or equity attributable to the Group.
 An increase of 20% in the value of the listed securities would only impact equity, but would not have an effect on the consolidated statement of profit or loss.

-Change in equity Effect on eq price comprehens 1 2 % 2019 2018 Equity investment at fair value through other comprehensive income +/- 20 116,480 121,840
+Change in equity price Effect on equity/other comprehensive income 2020 2019 Equity investment at fair value through other comprehensive income +/- 20 116,440 116,480